lkoepsel/hello/README.md

 # after a warning regarding the "...authenticity of host..." and a few seconds, you will see the CLI prompt.
 ```

+And the second step might not work, either.
+Leaving you with a *RPi*, which is on the network, however, you are unable to connect to it.

 ## The *hello* Solution - Run a service on Raspberry Pi
-In large networks, the above solutions either don't work or may take a significant amount of time.
-Another solution is to implement an auto-connecting application on startup, on the *RPi*.
-This application will ping a local server with its host name and IP address.
+The next solution is to implement an auto-connecting application on startup, on the *RPi*.
+This application will ping a local server (your PC) with its host name and IP address.
 This ensures you have ready access to the *RPi* without having to go through determining its IP address again.

-An important step in this process is the ability to save the server's IP address on the *RPi*, prior to boot.
-Once implemented, the steps are:
+This solution will work due to the ability to save your server's IP address on the *RPi*, prior to boot.
+This means the *RPi* is trying to find you, instead of vice-versa.

+Once implemented, the steps to connect in a new network are:
-1. Determine your host system (your PC) IP address
+1. Determine your host system (your PC) IP address in the new network
 2. Using any platform, Windows, macOS or Linux, enter the IP address into a specific file on the *RPi* SD Card.
-Key to this step, is file location will be accessible by any platform.
 3. Place the SD Card in the RPi and power it up.
 Start the hello_server application on your host system and wait for the *ping*.

+## Installation
 ### Creating a hello.service on Raspberry Pi
 Create a startup application, which will ping a server by *IP address* and report **its own** host name and IP address.